SanAndreaP/HytaleSprinklers/README.md

 * [ ] An extra tab in the Farmer's Workbench for sprinklers, if feasible.
 If not maybe a new workbench for sprinklers?
 We'll see...
 * [ ] Variants that emit light.
 Either as extra item or by right-clicking a sprinkler with a light source (torches)
 * [ ] Variants that auto-till soil.
 Either as extra item or by right-clicking a sprinkler with a hoe
-* [ ] (Maybe) Letting you "spread" seeds when right-clicking the sprinkler with seed bags in your hand
+* [x] Letting you "spread" seeds when right-clicking the sprinkler with seed bags in your hand